hellowithchicken/Complex_Systems/README.md

 - `real_cities` - csv files with network statistics for selected real-world cities generated with `analyse_cities.py`
 - `periods` - a number of DLA .npy arrays generated with periodic stickiness.

-## Usage examples

-Notebook with usage examples of the code can be found in `examples.ipynb`